open-xchange/appsuite-frontend/documentation/configuration/settings-list-of.md

 Placement of buttons in new/edit dialogs.
 Default is 'bottom' (`'top', 'bottom'`)

 <config>io.ox/core//disabledSettingsPanes=`<string>`</config>
 Comma-separated list of extension point ids of _io.ox/settings/pane_.
-Disable one or more settings panes and it's subgroup extension points (easily identifiable as "&folder=virtual/settings/<id>" in adress bar).
+Disable one or more settings panes and it's subgroup extension points (easily identifiable as "&folder=virtual/settings/<id>" in address bar).
 Default is unset;

 <config>io.ox/core//pdf/enablePreconversionOnUpload=`<bool>`</config>
 Enable/disable PDF preconversion of office documents on file upload and when a new file version is added.
 Default is `true`.